cisco-ce/visitor-sticker-server/README.md

-# Creating a visitor registration system with Cisco Desk Pro
+# Visitor registration system with Cisco Desk device

 * Create your visitor web app, or fork this one: https://cisco-ce.github.io/roomos-samples/visitor-kiosk/ (demo)